Image

 What Are the Different Types of Juvenile Crimes in Kansas City and Throughout Missouri?

-• Truancy: Under Revised Statutes of Missouri § 167.031, also known as the Compulsory Attendance Law, parents are obligated to make sure their child is enrolled in and regularly attends school.
-Homeschooling is an option, but parents must prove the child is getting 1000 hours of instruction.
+• Truancy: According to Revised Statutes of Missouri § 167.031, also known as the Compulsory Attendance Law, parents are obligated to make sure their child is enrolled in and regularly attends school.
+While homeschooling is an alternative, parents must demonstrate that the child receives 1000 hours of instruction.

-• Curfew Violations: This involves being in public during hours when a minor is required to be at home.
-These vary by jurisdiction, so it is crucial to have an experienced juvenile defense lawyer by your side.
+• Curfew Violations: Being in public during hours when a minor is required to be at home.
+These hours can vary by jurisdiction, so it is crucial to have an experienced juvenile defense lawyer on your side.

 • Vandalism: Cases of juvenile vandalism are also heard by the Juvenile Division.
-This charge must be proven to have been purposeful and, similar to shoplifting, there are a variety of penalties, including restitution and fines, probation, or even detention in serious cases.
+This charge must be proven to have been purposeful and, similar to shoplifting, there are a variety of penalties, including restitution and fines, probation, or even detention in severe cases.

 Juvenile Crimes Lawyer Kansas City, MO | Combs Waterkotte